 And the best part–there’s no nuts, for those who have nuts allergies.
 So many cheese substitutes are made of cashews and other nuts.
 So, I was thrilled that this did not need any kind of peanuts or tree nuts.
 Hooray for an allergy-friendly hot breakfast option!
 And, it’s naturally gluten-free too.
 WINNING!

 Since we are not strictly vegan (just dairy allergies and egg allergies), and my son was not thrilled about having lots of spinach in his (kids, am I right?
 He just doesn’t get how pretty it makes it!)
 I think next time I’ll try adding little pieces of cubed ham.
 This concept opens up a whole new world of possibilities for breakfast options!
 Hip, hip hooray for a hot breakfast idea that is allergy-friendly and free of the top-8-allergens!
+And, if you need it to just be gluten-free and still a healthy option, try these zucchini egg muffin cups from fellow blogger Perchance to Cook.

 These egg-free & dairy-free frittata cups are soft and perfect finger foods.
 I see me making a lot of these for breakfasts on the go with busy school mornings.
 Garbanzo bean flour is a great source of protein, so between that and it’s flavor it’s a great substitute for eggs.
 And, if you haven’t had nutritional yeast, it will be your best cheese flavor substitute to make your dairy-free life so much easier and tastier.